 For every box of Cap’n Crunch on the supermarket shelves, you can easily find a box of Grape Nuts or Kashi.

-What makes Special K’s brand stand out t?
-It’s simple really.
-It owns the position of being the healthiest cereal.
-Because, it promises a certain lifestyle.
-And, it challenges its users to meet it.
+How did it get here?
+What made Special K stand out?
+It owns the position of being the healthiest cereal by promising a certain lifestyle, targeting women.
+And it challenges eaters to meet it.

 The Special K Challenge